bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-views-templates.md

 as they do not require the designers to understand the Javascript code.
 That being said, if proper care is taken, developers can esnure that AngularJs templates use only simple syntax.

-*Controllers*

-AngularJs provides an extremely elegant solution of defining modules and linking them to each other, through its dependency injection framework.
-The closest that EmberJs comes to this is its naming strategy.
-Models, views, controllers, and templates find each other using this naming strategy, in a manner that is not easy to change by developers.

-Both AngularJs and EmberJs support two-way binding out of the box between models and views.
-No special logic has to be defined within controller in order to make this happen.
-The limitations of EmberJs's string based templating flow on to two-way binding, and impact it too.

-AngularJs controllers do not provide a nice means to define dependencies between their properties.
-This is perfectly fine for simple properties as we can use a function in its place.
-However, when complex properties are involved, this is not ideal, as it will get recomputed in every digest cycle.
-EmberJs provides a much more elegant solution in this area, by providing a means to define computed properties.

-*Summary*

-In summary, both AngularJs and EmberJs are single-page application frameworks that have great support for the MVC pattern, and provide an excellent infrastructure to build these apps with.

-In various aspects, there are some pros and cons, however, these are not deal breakers.
-Many of them boil down to a matter of personal taste in deciding which characteristics are a must, and which ones are forgo-able.